-- 1. The Consultant will conduct inspections and provide a "punch list" to determine the date or dates of substantial completion and the date of completion. - 2.
+- 1. The Consultant will conduct inspections and provide a "punch list" to determine the date or dates of substantial completion and the date of completion of the site work. - 2.
 The Consultant will receive and forward to the Owner for the Owner's review and records written warranties and related documents required by the Construction Documents and assembled by the Contractor - 3.
 The Consultant will issue a final Certificate for Payment upon compliance with the requirements of the Construction Documents.